Administrative Procedure 161

 - Students and employees with communicable diseases shall be managed in accordance with the Public Health and Occupational Health and Safety Acts and regulations and the advice of Alberta Health Services.

-- In each case, the risks and benefits to both the infected student or the employee and others in the learning/working environment shall be considered.
+- In each case, the risks and benefits to both the infected student or the employee and others in the learning and working environment shall be considered.

 - The privacy of an individual must be respected and any records of communicable diseases of students and employees kept shall be strictly confidential.